DilanRamirez/flashcard-app/public/decks/aws-cloud-practitioner/AWS-Cloud-Practitioner.md

 - **Security Group:** A stateful firewall that controls traffic to and from individual EC2 instances.
 - **Stateless Filtering:** No memory of past decisions—each packet is evaluated independently.
 - **Stateful Filtering:** The system remembers previous requests and automatically allows related responses.

 ---

+# Chapter 48: Your Pizza Shop's Emergency Hotline

+### Picking the Right Help When the Kitchen Catches Fire

+---

+### **Story 1: The Billing Question**

+**Customer Request:**

+> "My flour supplier sent me a bill that looks wrong.
+Can someone help me check the numbers?"

+**Everyday Example:**
+You get your monthly invoice for cheese and flour, and it seems too high.
+You can call the supplier's billing department for free, and they'll happily walk you through the charges.
+However, if you call them and say, "My oven won't turn on," they'll tell you that's not their problem.

+**Metaphor Mapping:**
+This is the **AWS Basic Support** plan.
+It's free and included with every account.
+You get 24/7 help with billing and account questions, but you get no technical support for fixing your broken services.

+**Mnemonic:**

+> “Basic is for Billing inquiries.”

+- **Supplier's billing office:** Can only discuss your bill.
+- **Basic Support:** Helps with account and billing issues only.

+---

+### **Story 2: The Recipe Experiment**

+**Customer Request:**

+> "I'm testing a new gluten-free dough, but it's coming out flat.
+Can I email a chef for some tips?"

+**Everyday Example:**
+You're experimenting with a new recipe in your test kitchen during the day.
+It’s not urgent, but you're stuck.
+You email a master baker for advice.
+They're busy, but they reply the next business day with a few suggestions to try.

+**Metaphor Mapping:**
+This is the **AWS Developer Support** plan.
+It’s a low-cost plan for non-production situations.
+You can email a technical expert during business hours for guidance.
+It’s perfect when you need help, but the world isn’t on fire.

+**Mnemonic:**

+> “Developer gets you Dev help via email.”

+- **Emailing a chef for advice:** Get expert help for non-urgent issues.
+- **Developer Support:** Business-hour email access to technical support associates for guidance.

+---

+### **Story 3: The Production Emergency**

+**Customer Request:**

+> "It's Saturday night, my main oven is broken, and orders are piling up!
+I need an expert on the phone NOW!"

+**Everyday Example:**
+Your main oven breaks during the dinner rush.
+This is a crisis.
+You have a premium 24/7 repair contract that guarantees an expert technician will be on the phone with you in under an hour to fix it, no matter the time or day.

+**Metaphor Mapping:**
+This is the **AWS Business Support** plan.
+It's for when your business is running live.
+You get 24/7 access to engineers via phone, chat, or email, with a response time of less than one hour for production system failures.

+**Mnemonic:**

+> “Business means you're in business 24/7.”

+- **24/7 emergency repairman:** Get immediate help for critical failures.
+- **Business Support:** Fast, 24/7 technical support for production workloads.

+---

+### **Story 4: The Strategic Partnership**

+**Customer Request:**

+> "I'm opening a flagship restaurant chain.
+I need a master chef to help me design all my kitchens and be on call for every grand opening."

+**Everyday Example:**
+You're not just running a shop; you're building an empire.
+You hire a world-class restaurant consultant who becomes part of your team.
+They help you design your kitchens for maximum efficiency, plan for disasters, and are on a special hotline with a 15-minute response time if your flagship store's power goes out during a live TV event.

+**Metaphor Mapping:**
+This is the **AWS Enterprise Support** plan.
+It's a strategic partnership.
+You get a dedicated Technical Account Manager (TAM) who acts as your personal expert, providing proactive guidance and architectural reviews.
+For business-critical emergencies, you get a 15-minute response time.

+**Mnemonic:**

+> “Enterprise gives you an Entire team (a TAM).”

+- **Your personal restaurant consultant:** A dedicated expert who knows your business inside and out.
+- **Enterprise Support:** Concierge-level service with a designated TAM for proactive strategic help.

+---

+## 🔁 Quick Recap

+- **Basic:** You can call about your bills, but you have to fix the oven yourself.
+- **Developer:** You can email a chef for advice on a new recipe during the day.
+- **Business:** You have a 24/7 emergency hotline to call when the oven breaks during dinner rush.
+- **Enterprise:** You have a master chef on your team helping you build and run the entire restaurant chain.

+---

+## 📘 Glossary

+- **Basic Support:** A free plan for all AWS accounts that covers billing and account inquiries.
+- **Developer Support:** A paid plan offering business-hour technical support via email for non-production workloads.
+- **Business Support:** A paid plan with 24/7 phone, email, and chat access to engineers for production workloads, with a <1 hour response time for urgent issues.
+- **Enterprise Support:** The top-tier plan providing a dedicated Technical Account Manager (TAM) and a <15 minute response time for critical issues.
+- **Technical Account Manager (TAM):** A designated senior cloud expert who provides proactive architectural and operational guidance.

+---